 Welcome to Kelman Law Firm

 The Law Offices of Abigail Kelman, LC offers legal services to clergy of all faiths in matters of employment including contract negotiations, benefits, severance and retirement.
-Whether you are at the beginning of your career or reaching retirement, we are advocates for clergy by providing legal representation for or consultation to clergy who seek legal advice.
+Whether you are at the beginning of your career, midcareer, or reaching retirement, we are advocates for clergy by providing legal representation for or consultation to clergy who seek legal advice.

 Our goal is to give clergy the legal help and the professional support needed during transitional times which can often be stressful to the clergy and congregation.